Holiday Season with Your Pets: Safety Tips, Gift Ideas, and Ways to Keep Them Calm

 The holidays have a way of arriving in a blur — twinkle lights, cozy evenings, and that long-awaited cool-down.
-Scout’s a little perkier this time of year, and we love finding small ways to make the season calm, cozy, and pet-friendly for everyone.
+Scout's a little perkier this time of year, and we love finding small ways to make the season calm, cozy, and pet-friendly for everyone.
+Whether you're hosting guests, traveling, or just settling in for a quiet holiday at home, here are a few things we keep in mind to make sure Scout enjoys the season as much as we do.

 Cozy Pet Traditions